1973 Top Ten Pop Countdown Podcast

 ::start transcript::

-Welcome to the Chartcrush Year-End Countdown Show, I’m your host, Christopher Verdesi.
+Welcome to the Chartcrush Top Ten Countdown Show, I’m your host, Christopher Verdesi.
 Every week on Chartcrush, we do a deep dive into a year in pop music and count down the top ten songs according to our recap of the weekly Pop charts published at the time in the music industry’s top trade publication, Billboard magazine.
 This week on Chartcrush, we’re turning the clock back to 1973, a year in which a lot of things unraveled and came undone in America, but as in other eras, music was a refuge: a sanctuary.

 Plug your clunky Pickering or Koss headphones into the quarter-inch headphone jack on your amp, drop the needle on a vinyl album and the news of the world just melts away for a while.
 In your car?
 No problem!
 It probably had an aftermarket or built-in eight-track tape player.
 No rewinding or song selection, but at least you didn’t have to listen to the latest Tiger Beat hearthrob’s new single sandwiched between Clearasil, Tang and McDonald’s “You Deserve a Break Today” commercials on the staticky AM station.
-Thanks to better sound, and these killer new ways to listen, music had become a truly immersive experience, more effective as a refuge from reality than ever before.

-And as I mentioned, a lot to take refuge from in 1973.
 The year started out with something positive: the Vietnam draft ended, and the same month, January, the Paris Peace Accords brought the U.S. combat role in Southeast Asia to a close.
 Opposing Vietnam and the draft, the two issues that had galvanized the ’60s counterculture.
 But it wasn’t good news for everyone, especially Cold War hawks, who saw it as a humiliating surrender.

 Our Cold War nemesis the Soviet Union saw it as a surrender too, and the other shoe dropped in the Fall: a surprise attack against Israeli-occupied territory by a coalition of Soviet-aligned and equipped Arab countries on the Jewish holy day, Yom Kippur.
 Israel a close ally of the U.S. And as the so-called Yom Kippur War played out, the Soviets aggressively resupplied the Arabs and even considered sending troops and occupying some of the disputed territory themselves.

 All this at the height of President Nixon’s woes in the Watergate scandal.
 Well, Secretary of State Kissinger was having none of it and got U.S. forces bumped up to Defcon III for the first time since the 1962 Cuban Missile Crisis, and the Soviets backed off.
-But in retaliation for our support of Israel though, the Arab oil cartel OPEC turned off the spigot, quadrupling the price of crude and making Americans suddenly (and shockingly) aware for the first time of our addiction to imported oil, as they queued up to buy winter sweaters and fill up their guzzling Furys, LTDs and Monte Carlos with pricey, rationed gas.
+But in retaliation for our support of Israel though, the Arab oil cartel OPEC turned off the spigot, quadrupling the price of crude and making Americans suddenly and shockingly aware for the first time of our addiction to imported oil, as they queued up to buy Winter sweaters and fill up their guzzling Furys, LTDs and Monte Carlos with pricey, rationed gas.

 And the backdrop to all this throughout 1973, of course: I already mentioned it in passing: the constant drip-drip-drip of the unfolding Watergate scandal.
 Richard Nixon, the President of the United States, Republican, feared and loathed by the counterculture and the media, but just re-elected in a 49-state landslide in the ’72 election: under fire in wall-to-wall televised hearings in Congress to investigate his role in covering up a break-in, by overzealous campaign operatives, to Democratic National Committee headquarters in DC’s Watergate office building.
 Nixon resigned the Presidency in 1974 over that, but it all played out in ’73.